Research Support Fund

 Overall, the RSF grant covers approximately 20% of the actual institutional costs associated with this category (the same rate as the Facilities category), and Research Support funding is specifically attributed to library holdings and operating costs and e-resources.

 Examples of activities supported include i-CUREUS (Carleton University Research Experience for Undergraduate Students) program as well as the Carleton University Research Impact Endeavour (CURIE).
 The CURIE fund provides funds for the reimbursement of reasonable article processing fees for articles authored or co-authored by Carleton researchers.
 It is available to researchers whose work is published in eligible peer-reviewed open access journals, for which no alternative funding is available.
 RSF funding also support Carleton University Library’s Research Data Management services to researchers in developing and implementing Research Data Management Plans.
+As well, later this year students and faculty will see the implementation of an “Info Hub” in order to provide friendly, direct, triaged service to a wider range of users.
+Carleton Library also committed to an initiative called Collaborative Futures, where at least 13 of the 21 Ontario university libraries will be implementing a shared catalogue and search interface which should make finding resources and initiating interlibrary loans much easier.

 Management and Administration